amoore3997/amoore3997/README.md

 Hi, I’m @amoore3997
-I’m currently learning Fullstack Software development I’m looking to collaborate on any Open-source projects I mostly do front end and python automation/AI integration i have a background in networking, sys admin, and system architecture and design
+I’m currently learning fullstack software development I’m looking to collaborate on any open-source projects I mostly do front end and python automation/AI integration i have a background in networking, sys admin, and system architecture and design
 <!---